BStephenBB/giphy-search-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Project Requirements

+Build a React app that...

+1. has a search input field and a 'Search' button.

+2. queries the giphy API 'search' endpoint (https://developers.giphy.com/docs/) using the term in the input field when the user clicks Search.

+3. displays the results from the search in a grid.
+You'll need to figure out which url from giphy can be used in your results - the API returns a lot of options and some are not useable as img src's.

+4. caches search results and re-uses them if the same query happens twice.

+5. has pagination controls for search results below the grid.

 ## Project Notes / Summary / Thoughts

 I decided to implement an in-memory least recently used cache to cache the responses.
-While a LFU cache might be good for users that keep coming back for their go-to cat gif, since this is just done in memory, the chances of that helping are low.
+While a LFU cache might be good for users that keep coming back for their go-to cat gif, since this is just done in memory, the chances of that happening are low.
 The main reason I went with a LRU cache replacement policy is because the pagination buttons will likely cause users to go back and forth between results on each search, and we wouldn't want to clear page 1 of a new query when the user goes to page 2 etc. just because its the first time the user has searched a term.
-In practice, a persistent cache would probably be better for an app this; see things to add section.
+In practice, a persistent cache would probably be better for an app like this; see things to add section.

 The rest of the app is pretty standard React code.
 I didn't feel the need to componetize too much since given the scope of the project and did all the stlying with css; a CSS-in-JSS solution doesn't seem worth it for a project of this scale.
 The styles are pretty basic; I used a bit of flexbox to position things, css grid for the image grid, and a couple style adjustments with a media query to make the page responsive.
 I also used css custom properties for variables.